Derryveagh Mountains

-The Derryveagh Mountains (Cnoic Dhoire Bheatha) are the major mountain range in County Donegal, Ireland.
-It makes up much of the landmass of the county and is the area of Ireland with the lowest population density.
-The mountains separate the coastal parts of the county, such as Gweedore and Glenties, from the major inland towns such as Ballybofey and Letterkenny.
-Its highest peak is Errigal.
+The Derryveagh Mountains (Cnoic Dhoire Bheatha) are the major mountain range in County Donegal, Ireland and part of Glenveagh National Park.
+The range makes up much of the landmass of the county and is the area of Ireland with the lowest population density.
+The mountains separate coastal parts of the county, such as Gweedore and Glenties, from the major inland towns such as Ballybofey and Letterkenny.
+The highest peak is Errigal, at 751 m.
+The area features several hiking trails.